 6. Hair and beauty

-Roles in the hair and beauty industry are ideal for those who love to connect with new people, and enjoy making others look and feel great.
+Roles in the hair and beauty industry are ideal for those who love connecting with new people and making them look and feel great.

 Depending on what your interests are, you could choose to be anything from a make-up artist or a nail technician to a hairdresser.

-You’ll need to build up some expertise in whatever area you decide to work in, so most people either take a course and set themselves up on a self-employed basis or apply for a job as a trainee employee at a hair or beauty salon.
+You’ll need to build up some expertise in whatever area you decide on, so most people either take a course and set themselves up on a self-employed basis or apply for a job as a trainee employee at a hair or beauty salon.

 7. Transition from full-time to part-time hours in your current role